MikeWise2718/markdowndocs/fritzbox/fritzbox.md

 - I simply had to add my username and password - like this:<br> ![this](ZugangsDaten.png).<br>

+# Name
+- Don't forget to switch to advanced mode
+- Name can be set in the menu Heimnets/Fritz!Box-Name blade

 # ISDN Phones
 Turns out I didn't have an ISDN phone line anymore, I have only Internet telephony from Vodafone.
 Took me awhile to realize this.